thomastan99/Capstone/README.md

 - Model 4 yields the best AUC score of 0.936 and PRAUC score of 0.06

 **Pycox Discrete**
+We used the DeepHit model under this package and evaluated the performance based on AUC.
+AUC score obtained was 0.676, indicating that the model performance is only slightly better than random chance.
+This can be found in file deephit_single.ipynb.

 **Scikit-survival**
 We used the Cox Proportional-Hazards (CoxPH) model under this package and evaluated the performance based on C-Index.